rahul-aut-ind/service-user/.reading/readme.md

 ### Scalability Considerations:

+##### concurrent execution

+The service employs efficient concurrent programming practices by utilizing go routines for tasks that are mutually exclusive and can be performed on different infra components.
+This enables blazing fast processing of user's images while persisting image data and its record in S3 and dynamoDB.
+Also, the delete operations are optimized to concurrently delete from the different source repos.

 ##### caching layer

 The service is expected to handle 30k requests per minute with a latency of < 100ms.
 To reduce request latency, I have already put in place redis cache layer on the endpoints.
 As of now the controller is taking care of CRUD from the Redis cache with a default TTL using write-through strategy or proactive strategy where in after every update/write operation I am updating the cache.